Updated in April 2026

 Russia officially regulates and legalizes cryptocurrency mining, signaling a shift in the global regulatory environment.

-Miners' Earnings
+Fourth Halving and Miners' Earnings

+The fourth halving reduces the block subsidy to 3.125 BTC.
 For the first time, miners earn more from transaction fees ($80 million) in a single day than from block rewards ($26 million), driven by the launch of the Runes protocol.

-99% of Bitcoin
+99% of Bitcoin Mined

 Projections indicate that 99% of all Bitcoin will be mined by this year.